tulioanesio/gatekeeper-api/README.md

 # Gatekeeper API

-This is a **learning-focused** project that implements an authentication system with **account confirmation via email**, using:
+This is a **learning-focused** project that implements an authentication system with **email account confirmation** and the RABC method

-- NestJS
-- PostgreSQL (via Prisma ORM)
-- Nodemailer
-- Amazon SES (Simple Email Service)

 ## Features